 It’s a good idea to take some time to sit down and focus on the questions that are relevant to you, and to write down your responses.

-You will need to make an appointment to see your GP.
-They will be able to organise the routine blood tests that are done in pregnancy, talk to you about pregnancy health, antenatal care, and your birthing options.
+Make an appointment to see your GP.
+They will be able to organise the routine blood tests done in pregnancy, talk to you about pregnancy health, antenatal care, and your birthing options.
 You will also need a referral for pregnancy care.
-For more information about pregnancy care and birth options for women living in the ACT region see: ‘Having a Baby in Canberra’ http://www.havingababyincanberra.org.au/
+For more information about pregnancy care and birth options for women living in the ACT region see: ‘Having a Baby in Canberra’ havingababyincanberra.org.au

 Adoption is where the legal rights and responsibility for a child are permanently transferred from the birth parents to the child’s adoptive parents.
 This means that once the child is adopted, the birth parents will no longer be the child’s legal parents and the child’s adoptive parents will become the child’s legal parents.
 This is a permanent arrangement.